d4tdev/nodeJS-architecture-TS/README.md

+## The project involves research on AWS, Docker, RabbitMQ ... and Clean Architecture

 A use case of Clean Architecture in Node.js comprising of Express.js, MongoDB and Redis as the main (but replaceable) infrastructure.